pguyot/uf2tool/README.md

 The start address can be written in decimal or hexadecimal prefixed with `0x` or `16#`.

+## Family ID and "universal"

-`family_id` is required for RP2350 (Pico2).
-By default, the family ID is rp2040.
+By default, uf2tool creates a binary for the RP2040, with family ID `rp2040`.
-Pico2 boot ROM doesn't understand this family ID but instead understands `absolute`, `data`, `rp2350_arm_s`, `rp2350_riscv`, `rp2350_arm_ns`.
-Data is suitable for Erlang code.
+The RP2040 and the RP2350 boot loaders will happily ignore any chunk that have a family ID they do not support.
+RP2040 only understands family id `rp2040`, while RP2350 boot ROM understands `absolute`, `data`, `rp2350_arm_s`, `rp2350_riscv`, `rp2350_arm_ns`.
+These family IDs have been designed to load code for a particular architecture. `data` is suitable for Erlang code on RP2350 as Erlang code works with AtomVM whether it was compiled for RISC V or ARM.

-`family_id` can also be `universal` in which case the produced UF2 is the catenation of the UF2 that would be produced with `rp2040` and the UF2 that would be produced with `data`.
-Resulting UF2 can be loaded on both Pico and Pico2.
+`universal` is a special `family_id` that can be used to target both RP2040 and RP2350.
+The produced UF2 is the concatenation of the UF2 that would be produced with `rp2040` and the UF2 that would be produced with `data`.
+Because each boot loader will happily ignore chunks with a family ID that they do not support, using `universal` creates an UF2 twice the size on desktops, but that does not use any extra flash space on the MCUs.

 API
 ---